International Journal of Medical and Pharmaceutical Research

 • The most common spinal anomaly detected in our study is tethered

-• Spinal ultrasound could detect majority of the spinal The anomalies which could not be detected with ultrasound, but could be subsequently detected with MRI Spine, had presented at an age more than 6 months.
+• Spinal ultrasound could detect majority of the spinal anomalies.
+The anomalies which could not be detected with ultrasound, but could be subsequently detected with MRI Spine, had presented at an age more than 6 months.
 These, however had associated overlying clinical findings.
 Thus, spinal ultrasound, in conjunction with clinical findings, can be used as a screening tool for detecting spinal anomalies in patients with ARM, with good correlation to MRI findings.

 • Majority of spinal anomalies detected in our study did not have any associated clinical findings, which also suggest the need for imaging in all cases of ARM, in order to rule out spinal